-You would need 1 room with 3 teams each and 2 rooms with teams that have to switch rooms as in the following example:
+You would need 1 room with 3 teams that will do a standard round-robin, then 2 rooms - 1 with 3 teams and 1 with 2 teams -- that have to switch rooms as in the following example:

-9:00 Team A vs. Team B
+- 9:00 Team D vs. Team E

-9:20 Team B vs. Team C
+- 9:20 Team E vs. Team F

-9:40 Team A vs. Team E
+- 9:40 Team D vs. Team H

-9:00 Team C vs. Team D

-9:20 Team D vs. Team E
+- 9:00 Team F vs. Team G - 9:20 Team G vs. Team H

 Be prepared to adjust room assignments at the last minute since there can be "no show" teams.

-When creating the pool plays, try to match teams with teams from school districts other than their own district.
-Along the same line, try not to pair specialty schools together (for instance, two private religious schools).
+When creating the second round of Pool Play, group different teams together.

-Please retain the pool play combinations and use it as a reference the following year so that teams are not paired with the same school as the prior year.
+Please retain the pool play combinations and use it as a reference the following year so that teams are not paired with the same schools every year.

 Bracket seeding is based on total points earned in pool play.
-The number of wins in the preliminary rounds do not determine which teams move on to brackets.
+The number of wins in Pool Play rounds do not determine which teams move on to brackets.